 In 1968 he joined Charles Ludlam's Ridiculous Theatrical Company, and had a part in When Queens Collide.
 The name Inez Bunny Eisenhower was first proposed for cis actress Regina Hirsch, without her approval, and both names were listed for her in the flyer for Jack Smith's film Big Hotel.
 However she settled on the nom d'etage of Lola Pashalinski by the time that she was in Bill Vehr's Whores of Babylon.
 By the time of the production of Ludlam's Turds in Hell, 1969 the name had been assigned to Eddie.

 Bunny and activist Lee Brewster founded the Queens' Liberation Front in 1970.
-They also worked with Sylvia Rivera.
 They campaigned successfully to de-criminalize cross-dressing in New York.
 Previously a bar or club could be closed and patrons arrested, simply because a single person, deemed to be cross-dressed, was present.

-Eddie and Esther stayed married for seven years.
-When Eddie let his hair grow and grew a beard, Esther though that his cross-dressing would stop, but he continued with a scarf to hide his beard.
+Eddie and Enid stayed married for seven years.
+When Eddie let his hair grow and grew a beard, Enid thought that his cross-dressing would stop, but he continued with a scarf to hide his beard.

 In 1977, Eddie got a position as a proof-reader in a law firm.
-The next year he and Esther divorced.
+The next year he and Enid divorced.

 Barbara was able to retain her job as a proof-reader.
 She became active in gay organizations.
 In 1990, the Gay Veterans Association was excluded from the Veterans Day Parade and Barbara joined the GVA.
 She became a member of the board and editor of the newsletter.
 In 1993 she was arrested while marching in the unofficial St Patrick's Day Parade with the Irish and Lesbian Gay Organization.